Best Affordable Medical Alert Systems

 Bay Alarm Medical SOS Smartwatch Digital Face

 If you’re looking to cover a spouse as well, Bay Alarm looks even better.
-The couple provides spousal coverage for its at-home system for free.
-All you have to do is buy an additional pendant – a one-time fee of $40.
-Then, you save $25 to $30 per month on monitoring, a significant chunk of change over the long haul.
+The company provides free spousal coverage for its at-home system.
+Simply purchase an additional pendant – a one-time fee of $40.
+This arrangement saves couples $25 to $30 per month on monitoring, adding up to big savings over time.

 Have we piqued your interest?
 Find out more in our Bay Alarm Medical review.